Azure/KAN/docs/tutorial/concepts-azure-percept-for-open-source .md

 Azure Percept for Open-Source Project (POSS) is a framework for creating, deploying, and operating Edge artificial intelligence (AI) solutions at scale with the control and flexibility of open-source natively on your environment.
 It is fully open-sourced and leverages the open-source software (OSS) community to deliver enhanced experiences.
 And, as a self-managed solution, you can host the experience on your own Kubernetes clusters.

-This article provides you with a deep understanding of Azure Percept for Open-Source Project portal concepts; We’ll cover the following five key concepts:
+This article provides you with a deep understanding of Azure Percept for Open-Source Project portal concepts; We’ll cover the following six key concepts:

 1. Compute Devices
 2. Cameras
 3. Models
 4. AI Skills
 5. Deployments
+6. Architectural Concepts
+    1. Solutions
+    2. Targets
+    3. Solution Instances

 ![](./media/13fc6b9fb936ac86d478fecb8e519eca.png)